suchintannit/COE-Assignment-Version-3-AWS/README.md

 **Step 2:** Assign Labels to the worker nodes.

-In order to deply pods to the worker nodes, the worker nodes must be labelled.
-The labelling of worker nodes allows us to deploy pods in them.
-To get the current status of the labels run the following command:

-		kubectl get nodes --show-labels

-Assign labels to worker1 and worker2 with labels disktype=worker1-ssd and disktype=worker2-ssd by executing the following commands:

-		kubectl label nodes worker1 name: worker1
-		kubectl label nodes worker1 name: worker2

-**Step 4:** create the YML files for the getting-started-app and the mysql-app

-		apiVersion: v1
-		kind: Pod
-		metadata:
-  			name: to-do-app
-  			labels:
-    		env: test
-		spec:
-  			containers:
-  				- name: to-do-app
-    			 image: 896325/suchintan-getting-started
-    			 imagePullPolicy: IfNotPresent
-  			nodeSelector:
-    			name: worker1

-save this file as getting-started.yml.
-Note that the nodeselector property allows us to select the worker 1 to deploy the pods.

-		apiVersion: v1
-		kind: Pod
-		metadata:
-  			name: mysql-pod
-  			labels:
-    		context: assignment-k8s-lab
-		spec:
-  			containers:
-    			- name: mysql
-      		 	image: mysql:latest
-      			env:
-        			- name: "MYSQL_USER"
-          		  	value: "mysql"
-        			- name: "MYSQL_PASSWORD"
-          	  	  	value: "mysql"
-        			- name: "MYSQL_DATABASE"
-         	  	  	value: "sample"
-        			- name: "MYSQL_ROOT_PASSWORD"
-          	  	  	value: "supersecret"
-      			ports:
-        			- containerPort: 3306
-			nodeSelector:
-    			name: worker2
-save this file as mysql.yml.
-Note that the nodeselector property allows us to select the worker 1 to deploy the pods.

-**Step 5:** Once the pods are deployed check their status using

-			Deploy the pods
-			kubectl
-			kubectl get pods -o wide
-			kubectl get all -o wide

 **Step 6:** From the above commands find the external ip of the pods.